 The goals of the conference also included the establishment of post-war order, peace treaty issues and countering the effects of the war.

 Source: National Archives and Records Administration.
 Office of Presidential Libraries.
 Harry S. Truman Library

-- 1945-08-02 Potsdam Conference between Joseph Stalin, Harry Truman and Winston Churchill ends
+- 1945-08-02 Potsdam Conference between Joseph Stalin, Harry Truman and Winston Churchill (replaced by Clement Attlee after losing the 1945 general election) ends